 The plant has the following auxiliary equipment.

-Boiler unit for the production of diathermic oil and steam
+Boiler unit for heating diathermic oil and for the steam production

 CHP plant for the production of electricity, steam and hot water